-Whilst it doesn’t sound great to be nearly drowned most of us, after a moment’s reflection would choose that option over being nearly saved.
+Whilst it doesn’t sound great to be nearly drowned to most of us, after a moment’s reflection we would all choose that option over being nearly saved.
 Similarly, the judgment in Bradbury v BBC in the Court of Appeal, delivered on 28th July 2017, is something of a slow burn but on reflection provides relief and consolation for sponsoring employers and trustees in the always challenging area of defined benefit pension liability management.

 The history of the case – the Pension Ombudsman and the High Court find in favour of the trustees and sponsoring employer in their attempts to cap future pensionable salary and the Court of Appeal upholds their decisions – is perhaps a little convoluted but the final resting place is fairly straightforward.
 A good exercise in capping future pensionable pay can withstand arguments about the finer points of interpretation of scheme rules, the prohibition on assigning pension benefits and the duty of good faith.

 Interpreting the scheme rules